beauchdj/Project/nextjs_folder/docker-nextjs-template/app/api/appointments/documentation.md

 Appointments are not cancelled; bookings are cancelled.
 If a booking is cancelled, the appointment slot may become available again.

-Soft-deleted appointment slots remain in the database and may appear in administrative views.
+Soft-deleted appointment slots remain in the database and may appear in admin views.

 Appointment data returned by GET /api/appointments matches the Appointment view type.